 - Guidelines on what ranks already and how to replicate what is working for them

-All of this is designed not to get in the way of your creative writing and expertise.
-It is designed to ensure that as many people as possible see your content and that your time doesn’t go to waste whilst your content disappears into the myriad of other content that is produced every day.
+This isn’t designed to get in the way of your creative writing and expertise—it’s designed to ensure that as many people as possible see your content and that your time doesn’t go to waste whilst your content disappears into the myriad of other content that is produced every day.